LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/key-terms-concepts.md

 **Detection of global entities**

-Keep in mind that the detection of global entities is highly dependent on context.
+The detection of global entities is highly dependent on context.
 As a result, the system is powerful and capable of detecting the following:

 * Message: My name is Paris and I live in Paris
 * Entities: PERSON_NAME = Paris, CITY = Paris